How to Move Your Blog From Tumblr to WordPress

 Although your blog is now proudly hosted by WordPress, that does not mean you’re done with it.
 If you remember, we mentioned that WordPress allows you to customize your blog the way you want it.

-For starters, you might find a new WordPress theme which can change the appearance of your blog in a second.
+For starters, you might find a new WordPress theme that can change the appearance of your blog in a second.
 Then, don’t hesitate to browse WordPress plugins and find some that will let you enhance your website.

 Also, don’t forget to let your friends and regular visitors know that you have moved to WordPress – open your social media pages and tell them what’s your new domain.
 Maybe you can even write a short new post about how you switched from Tumblr to WordPress.

-If you are new to the platform, you will probably want to learn more about WordPress and don’t forget to check our blogging guides that will help you understand how everything works and all the amazing things you can accomplish with WordPress.
+If you are new to the platform, you will probably want to learn more about WordPress, and don’t forget to check our blogging guides that will help you understand how everything works and all the amazing things you can accomplish with WordPress.

 After the transfer has been completed, all the work should be done in WordPress only.
 There is no need on posting on both sites (actually, you should avoid that as you might end up having duplicate content which isn’t good for your SEO), and write new stuff only on your WordPress site.

 Unfortunately, it is not possible to simply copy or transfer the appearance of your Tumblr blog to WordPress.
-While this is technically possible, it would require coding a custom WordPress theme which would resemble the Tumblr one, but that requires a lot of work and coding knowledge.
+While this is technically possible, it would require coding a custom WordPress theme that would resemble the Tumblr one, but that requires a lot of work and coding knowledge.

 Unfortunately, that is not possible.